 Ten core courses (30 credit hours) provide a common body of knowledge and are required of all students in the M.B.A. program.
 These courses provide a solid foundation in the functional areas of business, such as finance, marketing, and accounting and expose students to the environmental factors affecting business operations.
 Included in the core is a capstone course, MGMT 590 Strategy and Competitive Advantage, which is taken by M.B.A. students in their final semester of study after all other core courses have been completed.
 Students must meet the prerequisite requirements before enrolling in a class.
 Any exceptions to this policy must be approved by the academic adviser.

 Students are required to complete two elective courses.
-Students may elect to take courses in one area to receive a concentration (accounting, finance, human resource management, information systems, marketing or public management) or may take courses from two different concentration areas to receive a general management MBA.
-No substitutions are allowed with regard to any concentration courses.
-Courses may count for requirements in two concentrations, but the credits can only count toward one concentration.
-Six credits are required for each concentration.
+Students may elect to take courses in one area to receive a focus area (accounting, finance, human resource management, information systems, marketing or public management) or may take courses from two different focus areas to receive a general management MBA.
+No substitutions are allowed with regard to any focus area courses.
+Courses may count for requirements in two focus areas, but the credits can only count toward one focus area.
+Six credits are required for each focus area.

 |MGMT 582||Negotiation & Conflict Resolution|

 |MGMT 585||Human Resource Management|

 Information Systems Focus Area

 Students may select courses in Information Systems by selecting two graduate computer science courses with the consent of their adviser and the director of the Computer Science program.